gruntwork-io/terratest/examples/terraform-azure-network-example/README.md

 ## Running automated tests against this module

 1. Sign up for an [Azure](https://azure.microsoft.com/) account.
-1. Configure your Azure credentials using one of the [supported methods for Azure CLI](https://docs.microsoft.com/en-us/cli/azure/azure-cli-configuration?view=azure-cli-latest), or environment variables supported by [the Azure Terraform provider](https://www.terraform.io/docs/providers/azurerm/index.html).
+1. Configure your Azure credentials using [the Azure CLI](https://www.terraform.io/docs/providers/azurerm/auth/azure_cli.html), or environment variables supported by [the Azure Terraform provider](https://www.terraform.io/docs/providers/azurerm/index.html#argument-reference).
 1. Install [Terraform](https://www.terraform.io/) and make sure it's on your `PATH`.
 1. Install [Golang](https://golang.org/) and make sure this code is checked out into your `GOPATH`.
 1. `cd test`